theartofcomputerprogramming/meetup/README.md

 We'll go over the costs of the entire **MMIX** instruction set.
 This lets us estimate the performance of a program and compare the speed of two programs.

 After the break, we'll work on exercises on the new instructions and those from previous meetups on **MMIX**.

+Exercises are posted at https://github.com/theartofcomputerprogramming/exercises/tree/master/fasc_1_mmix_chap_1_basic_concepts/sec_1.3.1_description_of_mmix - anyone may contribute solutions or partial work to the repo at any time.

 **Note on MMIX and MIX**